MicrosoftEdge/WebView2Feedback/specs/HiddenPdfToolbarItems.md

 # Background
-When open a PDF file in Edge, there will be a toolbar at the top.
-The toolbar provide the functionality like print, save and annotation.
+When opening a PDF file in Edge, there will be a toolbar at the top.
+The toolbar provides functionality like print, save and adding annotations.
-And this PDF viewer is also available in WebView2.
-And we provide the API to enable users to customization the PDF toolbar.
+This PDF viewer is also available in WebView2.
+And we provide this new API to enable end developers to customize the PDF toolbar.

 # Description
 We add a new `HiddenPdfToolbarItems` property in `CoreWebView2Settings`.
-This API allows users to hide buttons on the PDF toolbar.
+This API allows end developers to hide buttons on the PDF toolbar.
 Currently, this API can hide the _save button_, _save as button_, and _print button_.
 By default, `HiddenPdfToolbarItems` is equal to `None` which means no button will be hidden.